-CASEL is now accepting nominations until May 15 for 2020 recipients of the Mary Utne O’Brien awards on public policy and education practices and the Joseph E. Zins awards on research.
+CASEL has extended nominations until August 10 for 2020 recipients of the Mary Utne O’Brien awards on public policy and education practices and the Joseph E. Zins awards on research.
 Learn more about award criteria, past winners, and the nomination process below.
 Awards will be presented in the fall during events hosted by CASEL.

 Mary Utne O’Brien Awards for Excellence in Expanding the Evidence-Based Practice of SEL